View our 'what we do with your personal data when you...' infographic for a basic overview of the below information.

 Our purpose for processing your personal data is so we can fulfil your information request to us.

-The lawful basis for this is article 6(1)(C) of the GDPR, which relates to processing necessary to comply with a legal obligation to which we are subject.
+The lawful basis for this is article 6(1)(C) of the UK GDPR, which relates to processing necessary to comply with a legal obligation to which we are subject.

-If any of the information you provide us in relation to information request contains special category data, such as health, religious or ethnic information the lawful basis we rely on to process it is article 9(2)(g) of the GDPR, which also relates to our public task and the safeguarding of your fundamental rights.
+If any of the information you provide us in relation to information request contains special category data, such as health, religious or ethnic information the lawful basis we rely on to process it is article 9(2)(g) of the UK GDPR, which also relates to our public task and the safeguarding of your fundamental rights.
 And Schedule 1 part 2(6) of the DPA2018 which relates to statutory and government purposes.

 We need information from you to respond to you and to locate the information you are looking for.
 This enables us to comply with our legal obligations under the legislation we are subject to: